rickwporter/openapi-spec-tools/DEVELOPMENT.md

 (.env) %
 ```

-Now, install the `oas-tools` package with all the dependencies (incinding the development tools).
+Now, install the `openapi-spec-tools` package with all the dependencies (incinding the development tools).

 ```terminal
 (.env) % make install